MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 1. [Download the "RSS-feed-SolutionPackage.zip"](./Solutions/Rss-Feed-solutionPackage.zip) (*This package contain "RSS-feed-ActionPackage.zip" and "RSS-feed-FlowPackage.zip"*)
 2. [Download the latest version of KAS client](https://manage.kaiza.la/MiniApps/DownloadSDK)
 3. Edit the "RSS-feed-ActionPackage.zip" (*See steps below*)
-   - Unzip the action package from "RSS-feed-SolutionPackage.zip"
+   - Unzip action package "RSS-feed-SolutionPackage.zip"
    - Change the action "id" in Package.Json file or the version in incremental manner by +1 in Package.Json
    - Include the downloaded version of KAS client
    - Zip back the "RSS-feed-ActionPackage.zip"